 As a physiotherapist, it makes sense for me to use Pilates to target areas of imbalance, muscle weakness and stiffness.
 Pilates encourages body awareness and helps to activate muscles that have become inactive through pain, disuse or overdevelopment of more global muscles.
 I’m able to apply the principles of Pilates to rehabilitate a lot of my clients and I love to see how quickly they notice the benefits.”

 The Yoga School

 Located on the 39th floor of OCBC Centre, this stunning boutique yoga studio offers over 20 classes a week from Monday to Friday.
 A sanctuary in the sky, The Yoga School has experienced yoga teachers who offer a diverse array of yoga classes.
 Class sizes are deliberately kept small, but you can also opt for one-to-one classes or duets (one teacher to two students).

-Su Unn Yeoh, certified Iyengar yoga teacher at Introductory Level 2, Singaporean
+Hear from instructor Su Unn Yeoh, certified Iyengar yoga teacher at Introductory Level 2: